 Who would think that something so small as an elevator pitch could be so hard to write?
 It’s one of those things I never think about until it actually comes time to deliver.
-I’ve felt many a times that my elevator speech was lacking but didn’t know if it was me or my lack of tools for making a great pitch.
+I’ve felt many times that my elevator speech was lacking but I didn’t know if it was me or my lack of tools for making a great pitch.
 And that’s where Terri Sjodin comes in.

 Terri gives her readers the right tools through worksheets in the book and a few real-life examples of speeches that both went right….and wrong.
 Throughout the book I thought numerous times how much I enjoyed her phrasing and tempo throughout the book; she was able to teach a lot without coming off as condescending or pompous.

 While very interesting and definitely a valid subject to get some clarity on, the book just wasn’t able to keep my attention throughout the duration.
-It could be the subject matter though…how do you make learning about elevator speeches titilating?
+It could be the subject matter though…how do you make learning about elevator speeches titillating?

 Time to read: 2-3 subway rides